richelbilderbeek/paper_critical_ai/docs/dialogue/README.md

   where 0 means it died and 1 means that it survived.
   How many fish died?
 And how many survived?

-The correct answers are ... and ...
+The correct answers are 89 died and 151 survived.

 - The `enclosure` column denotes the ID of an enclosure.
   How many enclosures are in this dataset?

-The correct answer is (150 /3 = ) 50 enclosures
+The correct answer is 80 enclosures

 - How many fish are in each enclosure?

-The correct answer is 3.
+The correct answer is:
+- 3 enclosures have 2 fish
+- 74 enclosures have 3 fish
+- 3 enclosures have 4 fish

 ## **Q0**.
 Describe the conclusion